herrjulz/resc/README.md

 ### ✅  List all available scripts in a resc repository (`list`)

-If you want to know what `resc` scripts a repository provides, you can list all of them using `list`.
+If you want to know which `resc` scripts a repository provides, you can list all of them using `list`.

 If you have set a default repository you can run just: